-Welcome to week 34 – three races this weekend.
-MotoGP is at Aragon in Spain; NASCAR is in Dover, Delaware; DTM is at Zandvoort in Holland.
-Sebastian has the links you need to make your picks at http://themotorracinggame.wordpress.com/2013-week-thirty-four-guide-and-links/.
+Welcome to week 18 – three races this weekend.
+MotoGP is in Le Mans, France; NASCAR has their All-Star race in Charlotte, North Carolina; and DTM is at the Oschersleben track in Germany.
+Sebastian has the links you need to make your picks at http://themotorracinggame.wordpress.com/2014-week-eighteen-guide-and-links/.
 Picks can be made at: http://www.roadracetracks.com/motorracinggame.shtml.

 F1 Spain, WRC Argentina, NASCAR Kansas, Indycar Indianapolis:

 Lewis Hamilton and Nico Rosberg in the Mercedes were first and second again in Spain – the fourth event in a row in which they’ve finished that way.
 The two Red Bull Renaults were third and fourth, with Daniel Ricciardo ahead of Sebastian Vettel.
 Behind Valtteri Bottas in fifth were the two Ferraris with Fernando Alonso finishing ahead of Kimi Raikkonen.
 With all of these driver pairs, pit strategy played a role in who finished ahead of who, which made it a strategically interesting race.